dumb0002/production-stack/perf-test/server-startup/README.md

 pip3 install -r requirements.txt
 ```

-In this tutorial, we will compute the breakdown of the e2e latency for a VLLM server running in a Kubernetes cluster as following:
+In this tutorial, we will compute the breakdown of the e2e latency for a vLLM server running in a Kubernetes cluster as following:

 ### Steps

-#### 1. Compute the startup latency for a VLLM server deployed in a Kubernetes cluster:
+#### 1. Compute the startup latency for a vLLM server deployed in a Kubernetes cluster:

    Open a new terminal and cd into the `perf-test/server-startup` directory from your local copy of this repo repo, for example: